-Description of risks - banking operations
+Description of risks - banking operations (unaudited)

 Risks Arising from Measurement, monitoring and management of risk Credit risk Credit risk is the risk of financial loss if a customer or counterparty fails to meet an obligation under a contract.
 Credit risk arises principally from direct lending, trade finance and leasing business, but also from certain other products such as guarantees and derivatives.
-Credit risk is: measured as the amount which could be lost if a customer or counterparty fails to make repayments; monitored within limits, approved by individuals within a framework of delegated authorities; and managed through a robust risk control framework which outlines clear and consistent policies, principles and guidance for risk managers, and by setting limits and appetite across geographical markets, portfolios or sectors.
+Credit risk is: • measured as the amount which could be lost if a customer or counterparty fails to make repayments; • monitored within limits, approved by individuals within a framework of delegated authorities; and • managed through a robust risk control framework which outlines clear and consistent policies, principles and guidance for risk managers, and by setting limits and appetite across geographical markets, portfolios or sectors.
 Treasury risk Treasury risk is the risk of having insufficient capital, liquidity or funding resources to meet financial obligations and satisfy regulatory requirements, including the risk of adverse impact on earnings or capital due to foreign exchange exposures and changes in market interest rates, together with pensions risk.
 Treasury risk arises from changes to the respective resources and risk profiles driven by customer behaviour, management decisions, or the external environment.
-Treasury risk is: measured through risk appetite and more granular limits, set to provide an early warning of increasing risk, minimum ratios of relevant regulatory metrics, and metrics to monitor the key risk drivers impacting treasury resources; monitored and projected against appetites and by using operating plans based on strategic objectives together with stress and scenario testing; and managed through control of resources in conjunction with risk profiles, strategic objectives and cash flows.
+Treasury risk is: • measured through risk appetite and more granular limits, set to provide an early warning of increasing risk, minimum ratios of relevant regulatory metrics, and metrics to monitor the key risk drivers impacting treasury resources; • monitored and projected against appetites and by using operating plans based on strategic objectives together with stress and scenario testing; and • managed through control of resources in conjunction with risk profiles, strategic objectives and cash flows.
 Market risk Market risk is the risk of an adverse financial impact on trading activities arising from changes in market parameters such as interest rates, foreign exchange rates, asset prices, volatilities, correlations and credit spreads.
-Market risk arises from both trading portfolios and non-trading portfolios.
-Market risk for non-trading portfolios is discussed in the 'Treasury risk' section.
-Market risk exposures arising from our insurance operations are discussed in 'Insurance manufacturing operation risk' section.
-Market risk is: measured using sensitivities, value at risk ('VaR') and stress testing, giving a detailed picture of potential gains and losses for a range of market movements and scenarios, as well as tail risks over specified time horizons; monitored using VaR, stress testing and other measures; and managed using risk limits approved by Chief Risk and Compliance Officer.
-Climate risk Climate risk relates to the financial and non-financial impacts that may arise as a result of climate change and the move to a net zero economy.
-Climate risk is likely to materialise through: physical risk, which arises from the increased frequency and severity of weather events; transition risk, which arises from the process of moving to a low-carbon economy; Climate risk is: measured using risk metrics and stress testing; monitored against risk appetite statements; and managed through adherence to risk appetite thresholds through specific policies, and through enhancements to processes and development of tools and the development of portfolio steering capabilities to manage the net zero commitments.
+Market risk is: • measured using sensitivities, value at risk ('VaR') and stress testing, giving a detailed picture of potential gains and losses for a range of market movements and scenarios, as well as tail risks over specified time horizons; • monitored using VaR, stress testing and other measures; and • managed using risk limits approved by Chief Risk and Compliance Officer.

-Our material banking and insurance risks continued
+Our material banking and insurance risks (continued)

-Description of risks - banking operations continued
+Description of risks - banking operations (unaudited) (continued)